NicholasLYang/uptointerpretation/content/posts/things-i-used-to-care-about.md

 Even when I worked on a formatter at Rome, we eventually concluded that there was no point to changing any of Prettier's choices.
-It would just cause large diffs when adopting our formatter and no material benefit.
+It would just cause large diffs when adopting our formatter.
+Sure, we may have preferred a different style to Prettier, but would it have been worth the diffs?

 # (Many) ESLint Rules